 When that’s the case, your options are limited.
 The best way to bypass these geo-restrictions is to install a VPN and select a server in the UK to spoof BBC iPlayer Radio into thinking you’re accessing its content from a UK IP address.

 Until late last year, practically any VPN provider was good enough to bypass the BBC’s low-tech geo-restrictions.
 However, everything as changed now.

 Due to wide-spread abuse of VPNs to access iPlayer, the BBC (and all other major broadcasters) has upped its geo-restriction blocks.
 The BBC now actively block IP addresses it suspects VPN are using.
 The way it identifies these VPNs is relatively straightforward.
 VPN providers share the same few servers with their thousands of customers.
-This causes a handful of IP address to access and download abnormal levels of data from BBC iPlayer servers.
-When the BBC detects “abnormal behaviour” from an IP address, it is blacklisted.
+Which means the same IP addresses are downloading abnormal amounts of content from BBC iPlayer’s servers.

-The best workaround for this is to buy a dedicated IP address from a good VPN provider.
+Another good workaround is getting a VPN with a dedicated IP address.
 A dedicated IP guarantees that only you will have access to it.
 Meaning your download behaviour will never be abnormal (as only you are using it).
 PureVPN is the best provider of this service and it can be as cheap as £3.15/month (with the dedicated IP).

-Read next: How to watch 6 Nations abroad.
+Read next: How to watch 3pm kick offs in the UK.